qdonnars/qdonnars/README.md

 - Hugging Face: [@Qdonnars](https://huggingface.co/Qdonnars)
 - LinkedIn: https://www.linkedin.com/in/quentin-donnars
-- Based in Marseille — always up for a coffee if you're working on AI/data in the PACA region.
+- Based in Marseille & Paris : always up for a coffee if you're working on AI/data in the PACA region.